 top of page

-South Patrick Shores Cancer Cluster & Military Dump Investigation
+South Patrick Shores Cancer Cluster & Former Military Landfill Investigation

 By 1982, five of Larry's neighbors were diagnosed with the same cancer.
 Three of the victims were friends from Satellite High School and diagnosed in 1979, 1980, and 1982.
 Two women also died of the disease in 1967 and 1970.
 None of the victims had a family history of Hodgkin's disease.